Zaffer/fast-stack/readme.md

 TODO:
 - full pnp for yarn (currently Anuglar has issues with Yarn pnp)
 - containerise Angular pgAdmin4
+- Add Grafana as service to visualise your data

 Duplicate _api, _web, or _app for each new service you want to build